Not So Basic After All: The Complete Guide to the French Infinitive

 A great way to do this is to classify the verbs that you come across as those which are followed by the prepositions à (at, to) and de (of, from) or nothing at all.
 The reference guide “501 French Verbs” is also a great resource for finding le mot juste (the right word) or perhaps I should say le verbe juste (the right verb)?

-- (Re)write.
-A simple but effective exercise to get comfortable with the various uses of the infinitive (and improve your reading comprehension to boot!) is to take a paragraph from the book from above or another short- to medium-length text (a newspaper or magazine article will do the trick) and where applicable, replace existing constructions with the infinitive.
+- (Re)write text in French.
+A simple but effective exercise to get comfortable with the various uses of the infinitive (and improve your reading comprehension) is to take a paragraph from a book or another short- to medium-length text (a newspaper or magazine article are also good options) and where applicable, replace existing constructions with the French infinitive.

 Quelle méthode choisir ?
 (What method to choose?)